All Episodes

 I would hope it's being done.

-The key thing is, I am concerned about this technology being developed secretly.
+The key thing is I am concerned about this technology being developed secretly.

-I'm very concerned about that.
+I'm very concerned about this technology.

 Exactly.